Midstream Pipeline Company Relies on Twist-LOK™

-Jonell installed Twist-LOK filter elements to address the iron sulfide contaminants and eliminate liquids downstream.
+Jonell Systems, a Process Technologies brand, installed Twist-LOKTM elements to filter the iron sulfide contaminants and eliminate liquids downstream.
+These elements with multiple media options fit into the existing housing .

-By installing Twist-LOK filters, the Compressor Station reduced the impact of the iron sulfide contamination.
+By installing Twist-LOKTM filters, the Compressor Station reduced the impact of the iron sulfide contamination.

-The success with the Twist-LOK elements carried over to other midstream gas plants in the same company.
-Improvements were realized intermediately which helped to preserve equipment downstream.
-The improvements resulted in millions of dollars in savings.
+The success with the Twist-LOKTM elements carried over to other midstream gas plants in the same company and improvements were realized intermediately.
+This helped to preserve equipment downstream and resulted in millions of dollars in savings.